Here is how DADGAD tuning differs from standard tuning, and how you can use it to create breathtaking music.

 DADGAD tuning is an alternate guitar tuning where the strings are tuned to the notes D2, A2, D3, G3, A3 and D4 (low to high).
-The numbers refer to the octave in which the pitches are located, or you can represent the tuning in standard notation as I show below.

 Although DADGAD tuning is traditionally associated with fingerstyle guitarists who play Celtic music, such as Tony McManus and Stephen Wake, you can use DADGAD tuning to play a vast range of fingerstyle songs.